 There was a time in Lexington in 1989 when things were about as depressing as things could be.
 The UK basketball team had justifiably been spotlighted by Sports Illustrated magazine with a cover story headlined; “Kentucky’s Shame”.
 A player had been recruited to UK’s team with dollars direct.
 Maybe not the amounts bandied about today, but it was the existence of the deed, not the amplitude.
 The coach was removed, the athletics director left as well, the offending assistant was ostracized, and the program laden with appropriate penalties.
 Players left.
 Gloom and guilt signed long leases in the community.

-At an initial press conference, the new AD at UK, C. M. Newton introduced his choice as the new coach, Rick Pitino.
+At an initial press conference, the new athletic director at UK, C. M. Newton introduced his choice as the new coach, Rick Pitino.

 No, I would not want a child of mine to grow up to be like him.